Wisdom Teeth Removal in El Dorado Hills, CA

 Third molars are the last teeth to develop and often appear between the ages of 17 and 25.
 More commonly known as wisdom teeth, these molars are located in the back of your mouth behind your second molars.
 Most adults do not have room for an extra set of molars, which is why dental experts recommend having them extracted.

 At Golden Foothills Oral, Facial, & Dental Implant Surgery, our board-certified oral surgeons make the wisdom tooth removal process easy.
 We walk you through every step and offer many options for anesthesia or sedation to ensure your comfort.
-Contact our El Dorado Hills, CA, office for a consultation with Dr. Liberty or Dr. Song if it's time for you or your child to have wisdom teeth removed.
+Contact our El Dorado Hills, CA, office for a consultation with Dr. Liberty if it's time for you or your child to have wisdom teeth removed.

 Why Should I Have My Wisdom Teeth Removed?

 When there is not enough room for third molars to erupt, numerous oral health problems can occur.
 Many people experience pain or swelling in the back of the mouth as these teeth try to squeeze in, although some people do not feel any pain from third molars.
 The gums around a wisdom tooth can become irritated and infected, resulting in further discomfort and difficulty chewing.